Black box behavioural modelling: Predicting human activity schedules with a deep conditional generative approach: Literature review

-Unlike the above \emph{compositional} approaches, the \emph{simulation} approach in OASIS \citep{POUGALA2023104291} seeks to \emph{jointly} model activity schedules (and locations and modes) consistent with behavioural theory using a utility optimisation approach.
-Compared to compositional approaches, the \emph{joint} nature of OASIS allows it to better consider joint distributions.
-However, estimation of the parameters and simulation of schedules is computationally expensive, limiting scalability. \cite{Manser2021ResolvingTS} manage to scale the approach to application as part of an activity-based transport demand model, but they limit the scope of the simultaneous approach to activity timings only. \cite{rezvanySimulatingintrahouseholdinteractions2023} extend the framework to modelling household schedules, but the increased complexity further limits scalability.
+Building on HAPP, OASIS \citep{POUGALA2023104291} jointly models activity schedules including participations (and locations and modes) consistent with behavioural theory using a utility optimisation approach.
+However, estimation of parameters and simulation of schedules is computationally expensive, limiting scalability. \cite{Manser2021ResolvingTS} manage to scale the approach to application as part of an activity-based transport demand model, but they limit the scope of the simultaneous approach to activity timings only.

-\subsubsection{Machine learning approaches}
+\subsection{Machine learning approaches}

 Initial machine learning (ML) based approaches to activity scheduling have also adopted \emph{compositional} approaches, replacing the theory-driven components with more \emph{data-driven} alternatives, such as classification models, e.g. for sequence prediction \citep{dap_ml} and duration prediction \citep{trees}.